ObengKojo23/pizza-mania-sales-analysis/README.md

 ## **🔍 5.
 Data Report & Visualisaition**
 <a href=#cont>Back to Project Structure</a>

-This is where I jumped to the report view and created all the visuals to answer key questions and give further insights to the CEO of Mania Pizza.
+This is where I jumped to the report view and created all the visuals to answer key questions and give further insights to the CEO of Pizza Mania.
 - `Cards`: Was used to display key metrics (Total Sales, Total Orders, Number of Customers, Average Pizzas Per Order and Average Orders Per Day).
 - `Line Chart`: Was used to show trends over time (Quarterly, Monthly and Daily sales).
 - `Bar/Column Charts` Were used to show The Peak Hours and compare Pizza Orders (Quarterly, Monthly and Daily sales).